Slevinski/slevinski.github.io/series/university-of-iowa/entries/steve-slevinski-value/handout.md

 - more capacity for detailed execution, not only high-level advice
 - stronger groundwork for future grants and institutional partnerships

-This is why the argument for support should not be reduced to retention alone.
+The argument for support is larger than retention alone.

 It is really an argument for retaining and expanding a function that helps research projects succeed.